qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

 Relax Firefox 3 File URI Restriction
 ------------------------------------

 Firefox 3 will by default employ a strict `same-origin-policy <http://en.wikipedia.org/wiki/Same_origin_policy>`_ concerning file URIs, ie. URIs loaded with the ``%%file://%%`` protocol.
-This can lead to errors when you run the *source* version of your app from the file system, particularly when your app uses :doc:`parts <parts_overview>`.
+This can lead to errors when you run the *source* version of your app from the file system, particularly when your app uses :doc:`parts <development/parts_overview>`.
 In order to relax this strict policy for file URIs, enter ``about:config`` in the location bar of your browser and apply the following setting:

 ::